 Some primary state schools in Spain, particularly in areas with large expat populations such as the Costa del Sol and Costa Blanca, provide extra Spanish classes to bring foreign pupils up to speed and to minimize disruption in classes for the Spanish children.
 They may also encourage a pairing scheme between Spanish and foreign children to help new pupils settle in.

 At the primary level, the school is often within walking distance of home while at the secondary level, the closest school may be some distance away so pupils often travel to school on the school bus.
 In cities, there will probably be several schools to choose from in your area.
 You can find out about the choice of local schools at your ayuntamiento.
 Read more about the Spanish education system.

 Applying to go to a Spanish state school

 Schools have pupil quotas and it’s first come-first served, so if the school of your choice is popular you should make sure you find out about enrolment dates as soon as possible.
 Enrolment dates vary according to where you live and the school so you need to check, but enrolment usually takes place for two months some time between February and May of the year you want your child to start at the school.

-You’ll need to be registered on the padrón (the official register of inhabitants) at your local ayuntamiento before you can enrol your child at a state school.
+You’ll need to be registered on el padrón (the official register of inhabitants) at your local ayuntamiento before you can enroll your child at a state school.
 Once registered you can go to the education department of the ayuntamiento to get a school registration form and medical certificate for your child.